Welcome to Andy Rathbone's Web site

 Adjusting desktop icon spacing in Windows 7

-Adjusting Windows 7's Icon SpacingQ: Windows Vista Ultimate allowed me to specify Icon Spacing (Horizontal) and Icon Spacing (Vertical) from an Advanced button on a Display Properties screen from within Control Panel.
+Adjusting Windows 7's Icon SpacingQ: Windows Vista allowed me to specify Icon Spacing (Horizontal) and Icon Spacing (Vertical) from an Advanced button on a Display Properties screen from within Control Panel.
 How do I navigate to this same control within Windows 7?
 It is probably in your fine book.
 I just can’t find it.

 1. Right-click a blank part of the Desktop and choose Personalize.